Whitegoods Help article

 The Smeg FAB28 is one of a very small number of domestic appliances that has achieved genuine cultural status beyond the kitchen.
 Most appliances are chosen on a combination of price, capacity, energy rating, and features.
 The FAB28 is chosen primarily for how it looks, and in this it occupies a unique position in the appliance market.

 The FAB28’s design language draws on American refrigerator styling from the late 1940s and 1950s, with its rounded body, curved door, prominent chrome handle, and wide choice of colours.
-Offered in cream, pastel pink, pastel blue, mint green, red, black, and many other colour options including limited editions, the FAB28 makes a statement in a kitchen that no other refrigerator in the mass market can replicate.
+Offered in cream, pastel pink, pastel blue, mint green, red, black, and many other options including limited editions, the FAB28 makes a statement in a kitchen that no other refrigerator in the mass market can replicate.

 It is routinely featured in interior design and lifestyle media as a focal point of kitchen design, rather than as a functional appliance to be concealed or blended in.

-The FAB28’s popularity has created a secondary market for design collaboration and limited editions.
 Dolce and Gabbana’s series of printed FAB28 models, covered with elaborate Sicilian folk art patterns in the fashion house’s signature vivid colours, are among the most widely reproduced images in domestic appliance marketing and have appeared in international design press well beyond the appliance trade.

 What appliances does Smeg make for the UK market?